cap-js/docs/guides/databases.md

 ```
 :::

-### Using `cds compile -2 sql`

-We can generate a SQL DDL script by running this in the root directory containing both *.cds* files:
+Generate an SQL DDL script by running this in the root directory containing both *.cds* files:

 ```sh
 cds compile srv/cat-service --to sql > ddl.sql
 ```

-Which would generate this output:
+Output:

 ::: code-group